 Within a week 600 gold coins (known today as the 1852 Adelaide Pound) had been delivered to the South Australian Banking Company, 100 of which were sent to London.

 The Bullion Act had a lifetime of only twelve months.
 By the time the legislative amendments were passed to enact the production of gold coins, the Act had less than three months to run.
-As a consequence, only a small number of Adelaide Pounds were struck (24,768) and very few actually circulated.
+Consequently, only a small number of Adelaide Pounds were struck (24,768) and very few circulated.

-When it was discovered that the intrinsic value of the gold contained in each piece exceeded its nominal value, the vast majority were promptly exported to London and melted down.
+When it was discovered that the intrinsic value of the gold contained in each piece exceeded its nominal value, the clear majority were promptly exported to London and melted down.